 South Korean troops participate in military drills around frontline islands on March 15.

-Previously, South Korea and the US concluded their annual “Freedom Shield” exercise on March 14 with the aim of strengthening deterrence against North Korea’s nuclear and missile threats.
+Previously, South Korea and the US ended their annual "Freedom Shield" exercise on March 14 with the aim of enhancing deterrence against North Korea's nuclear and missile threats.

-'Small spark can ignite nuclear war': North Korea condemns US-South Korea drills
+'A small spark can ignite a nuclear war': North Korea condemns US-South Korea drills

-North Korea has not yet responded to the latest South Korean drills.
-However, on March 16, the KCNA news agency reported that North Korean leader Kim Jong-un had directed a military drill involving paratroopers and called for thorough preparations for a war scenario.
-According to KCNA, the training was aimed at testing the readiness of paratroopers to mobilize any combat plan in a sudden war situation.
+North Korea has not yet responded to South Korea's latest drills.
+However, on March 16, the KCNA news agency reported that North Korean leader Kim Jong-un had directed a military exercise involving paratroopers and called for thorough preparations for a war scenario.
+According to KCNA, the training was aimed at testing the readiness to mobilize paratroopers for any combat plan in an unexpected war situation.

-In a previous development, according to KCNA news agency on March 14, North Korean leader Kim Jong-un directed a military training on a new battle tank.
-This is considered a show of force in the context of South Korea and the US having just finished a joint military exercise.
+In a previous development, according to KCNA news agency on March 14, North Korean leader Kim Jong-un directed a military training on new battle tanks.
+This is considered a show of force in the context of South Korea and the US having just concluded a joint military exercise.

 Source link